-My weekend was fun filled and I am in recovery on a Monday.
+My weekend was fun-filled and I am in recovery on a Monday.

-I am in Seattle visiting my friend Heather of 10 years that I haven’t seen in about a year and half.
+I am in Seattle visiting my friend Heather of 10 years that I haven’t seen in about a year and a half.
 Soooo we had a lot of catching up to do and in between that we ran around the city of Seattle.

 We started off Friday morning having ourselves elevated in the air at 520 feet.
 We went to the Space Needle which is 605 feet high.
-Now I have rode roller coasters back in the day and I ride my fair share of airplanes, but this was completely different.
+Now I have ridden roller coasters back in the day and I ride my fair share of airplanes, but this was completely different.

 It’s a different feeling at the Space Needle when you are standing on a 360- degree view enclosed by glass windows and the seating area reflects that of the windows as well.
-When the elevators doors opened I had no choice but to step out otherwise no one else would be able to get out.
+When the elevator doors opened I had no choice but to step out otherwise no one else would be able to get out.
 If I were in the back I may have stayed on as long as I could.
 Maybe even rode back down and came back up with the next group so I could get my mind right.